ionic-team/vscode-ionic/roadmap.md

 ## Plugin Explorer

-- Filter: installed plugins
+- Filters: Capacitor 4, Capacitor 5, Capacitor 3, Cordova
+- Filters: Android, iOS
+- Filters: Official Support
 - Find a plugin that is in npm but not in our list
-- Filters: Capacitor 4, Capacitor 5, Capacitor 3, Cordova
+- Choose from available versions
+- Option to add plugin for indexing

 ## Ditch Ionic CLI